lord-dubious/twagent/README.md

 By leveraging advanced natural language processing (NLP) techniques and AI-driven analysis, the agents are able to identify contentious topics, craft provocative responses, and engage in online debates.

-The workflow involves several key steps:

-1. **Contentious Topic Identification**: Agents monitor various Twitter accounts, trending topics, and news to identify subjects that are likely to provoke strong reactions and debates.

-2. **Provocative Response Crafting**: Using NLP techniques, the agents generate responses that are designed to challenge opinions, question assumptions, and provoke arguments.

-3. **Engagement and Interaction**: The agents actively engage with users by replying to tweets, posting their own provocative statements, and retweeting contentious content.

-4. **Scoring and Prioritization**: Tweets and responses are scored based on their potential to provoke arguments and generate engagement.
-Higher-scoring content is prioritized for posting and interaction.

-5. **Continuous Monitoring and Adaptation**: The agents continuously monitor the impact of their interactions, adapting their strategies based on the responses they receive.
-This ensures that the workflow remains effective in creating arguments and picking fights online.

-### My Workers
-- **Agent A**: Using either a Twitter List or the Tweet Deck (https://pro.x.com/i/decks), monitor several accounts and save tweets.

-- **Agent B1**: Monitor the [Trending](https://x.com/explore/tabs/keyword) and [News](https://x.com/explore/tabs/news) tabs by adjusting the location settings, select 10 most-relevant trends, save their links and descriptions.

-- **Agent B2**: For each relevant trend, find the 10 best tweets, save them.

-- **Agent
-C** (not browser-base): score all the current tweets in the past 10 minutes, determine which ones to respond to.

-- **Agent D**: Craft replies/posts, score these.

-- **Agent E**: Respond to the highest-scoring tweets.
-Retweet those.
-The max tweet count is 2,400 per day.

-    - Default scheme is 30/30/30 (of tweets, retweets, and comments)

-- **Agent F**: Stream with Elevenlabs to OBS and say them in a twitter space.

 ## Why this approach?
 Why not just use Twitter's V2 API?